TomKrauss/pks-edit/doc/markdown.md

 be edited.
 One may browse markdown links, but that is all, which is possible.
 To edit markdown text, one need to change back to ascii rendering mode.

-## Limitations
+## General Limitations

 - Inline HTML is currently not supported (except using \<br> to force a line break in a paragraph)
-- No extended markdown features such as tables or emoticons are supported.
+- Only some extended markdown features are supported (tables).
+Other things like emoticons etc... are not supported.

-## Markdown samples
+## Supported Block Level Elements

 ### Heading Level 3